It must have been travel day because the pub was full this morning, nowhere to sit and charge my phone.

 The entire menu was fried items, pizza, cookies, vegetables, most anything you could think of they’d fry up.

-The size of the fish and chips I soon received was intimidating.
+The size of the fish and chips I received was intimidating.
 Felt like a pound of thick cut potatoes, chips with a big fried fish that was cut into 2 halves, a few inches of both ends of the fish jutted out of the styrofoam box.

 It wasn’t too greasy, nice flaky breading.
 I added a brown sauce the guy behind the counter said I should have.
 It was like vinegar-y ketchup.